iNezerr/json-parser/README.md

 ### Step 0: Environment Setup
 1. Choose your favorite IDE/editor and programming language.
-2. Download test data (link provided in Slack).
+2. Download test data (Check the challenge link).
 3. Ensure you have a working test setup for automated testing.

 ### Step 1: Parsing Basic JSON Objects